Self-awareness is the first step.

-There have been several periods in my life where I have found myself caught on the perfectionism train and unable to get off.
+There have been several periods in my life where I've found myself caught on the perfectionism train and unable to get off.

 - That one college relationship where I desperately tried to be the perfect girlfriend who never complained or had any problems.

-- That first class that I had to teach as a student teacher where I prepared a ton of extra material to be sure I had enough (the material ended up actually covering 3 or 4 classes).
+- That first class I had to teach as a student teacher where I prepared a ton of extra material to be sure I had enough.

-We all find ourselves in these kind of situations at some point in various different aspects of our lives.
-Though perfectionism can seem like a good thing to strive for at times (I mean, it was beneficial that I over prepared for my first class because then I had work done early for the other classes!), the reality is that often times striving for perfectionism is what actually holds us back from moving forward.
+We all find ourselves in these kind of situations at some point.
+Though perfectionism can seem like a good thing to strive for at times, the reality is that often times striving for perfectionism is what actually holds us back from moving forward.

-Let's say that you have a research paper to write for school.
-You want everything to be perfect, so you keep looking up and reading more sources to reference in the paper in order to make sure you have explained and referenced everything perfectly.
-Because you are striving to write your paper perfectly, you end up wasting time thinking about how and what to write rather than actually doing it.
+Let's say you have a research paper to write for school.
+You want everything to be perfect, so you keep looking up more sources to reference in the paper to make sure you've explained and referenced everything perfectly.
+Because you're striving to write your paper perfectly, you end up wasting time thinking about how and what to write, rather than actually doing it.
 Pretty soon, it's the night before the paper is due and you're up at 2 AM still writing.

 Sound familiar?
 I thought it would.

-The reality is that when we find ourselves stuck on the perfectionism train, we actually aren't on the path to reaching any kind of "perfection" at all.
-Instead, we are merely terrified about failure.
-We are scared to be disappointed.
-We are scared to be hurt again.
+When we find ourselves stuck on the perfectionism train, we actually aren't on the path to reaching any kind of "perfection" at all.
+Instead, we're merely terrified about failure.
+We're scared to be disappointed.
+We're scared to be hurt again.

-When we are striving for perfectionism, it's our inner "I'm not good enough" complex coming to the surface.
-It's our inner dialogue telling ourselves that we are not worthy and that we are incapable of success, love, happiness, or whatever it is that we desire to have at that point in time.
-We've forgotten that we are, in fact, good enough as we are and that we are still loved and accepted by the universe whether we mess up or not.
+When we're striving for perfectionism, it's our inner "I'm not good enough" complex coming to the surface.
+It's our inner dialogue telling ourselves that we aren't worthy and that we're incapable of success, love, happiness, or whatever it is that we desire to have at that point in time.
+We've forgotten that we are, in fact, good enough, and that we're still loved and accepted by the universe.

-The reality is that we can only truly learn, grow, and become better if we hop off the perfectionism train and just act.
+We can only truly learn, grow, and become better if we just act.
 When we act, we give ourselves the opportunity to truly come closer to our heart's desires.
-By acting, we can begin to really embody what it is that we wish to be in life.
+By acting, we can begin to really embody what it is we wish to be in life.

 So what should we do if we find ourselves stuck on our perfectionism train?

-Second, just do it.
-So if you want to get some real-life relationship experience to figure out how to be better in relationships, then get yourself out there!
+If you want to get some real-life relationship experience to figure out how to be better in relationships, get yourself out there.
 Go out with friends.
 Follow through with the date you were asked out on.
-If you want to write, then sit yourself in front of a pen and paper.
-Ask yourself: How can I put myself in a place that is going to force me to act?
-Then do it!
+If you want to write, sit yourself in front of a pen and paper.
+Ask yourself: How can I put myself in a place that's going to force me to act?
+And then do it.

-Ultimately, it's important to remember that the universe is here to support you no matter what.
-If you make a mistake or not, the universe still supports you and loves you on your journey.
-If you mess up and if someone criticizes you or hurts your feelings, tomorrow always brings another day filled with endless new opportunities and lessons to nurture you and help you become whole.
+Ultimately, it's important to remember that the universe is here to support you, no matter what.
+If you mess up, or if someone criticizes you or hurts your feelings, tomorrow always brings another day filled with endless new opportunities and lessons to nurture you.